OpenLightingProject/ola/tools/sigrok/README.md

 probably one in your package system, or there is a version available from: https://sigrok.org/wiki/Libsigrok

-If it isn't in the normal place, you will also need to set the include path to your libsigrok.
+If it isn't in the normal place, you may also need to set the include path to your libsigrok.
 Example:

 ```
 ./configure CPPFLAGS="-I/path/to/your/libsigrok/include"